Table of Contents

-It can be helpful to know which sexual acts are more risky than others for HIV.
+Whether you choose to use a barrier (e.g., condom), or a form of HIV treatment as prevention, it can be helpful to know which sexual acts are more risky than others for HIV.
 The risk for a specific sexual act is determined by what bodily fluids are being exchanged and what part of the body is involved.
 Below is a list of common sexual activities, their risks, and tips for making them safer:

 The best way to make vaginal-penile sex safer is to use a condom (rubber).
 There are two main types of condoms: male condoms and female condoms.
 Most male condoms are made of latex; some are made of polyisoprene (a type of plastic) or lambskin.
 Lambskin condoms can prevent pregnancy; however, they do NOT prevent the spread of HIV.
 Only latex and plastic condoms prevent the spread of HIV.